 - Implementation of modern bushland management techniques in the field until they became generally accepted

-- Environmental education by giving grants to schools and supporting the Young Scientist Awards
+- Environmental education by giving grants to university students and schools, and by supporting the Young Scientist Awards and the Threatened Species Children’s Art Competition

 - Publication of books: